 Artist in Residence

-Hope Boykin is a choreographer, educator and current member of Alvin Ailey American Dance Theater.
+Hope Boykin is a choreographer, educator and former member of Alvin Ailey American Dance Theater.
 Performing professionally for over two decades, she has traveled the world and learned many lessons, which she never hesitates to use as food and fuel for her performances.
 As a result, Boykin has garnered many awards and honors, including a much-acclaimed New York Dance and Performance Award (Bessie).

 Born and raised in Durham, North Carolina, Boykin is a three-time recipient of the American Dance Festival’s Young Tuition Scholarship.
 She attended Howard University in Washington, D.C. before moving to New York City to study at The Ailey School.
 Boykin worked as assistant to choreographers Milton Myers and the late Talley Beatty and was an original member of Complexions Contemporary Ballet.
 She danced for many years with Philadanco, The Philadelphia Dance Company.